meaganng/shopify-assessment-2022/README.md

 sort(shopify_data$order_amount, decreasing = T) # Dataset has large values upon reviewing the entire order_amount column
 ```

-## Initial thoughts
+###### Initial thoughts

-Average is done on the entire order_amount column but that doesnt take
+The Average is done on the order_amount column but that doesnt take
 into account the actual order amounts per shop as some shops may sell a
 higher cost sneaker than others.
+When exploring the dataset, checking if there are any NA values is crucial!
+This is incase NA values are causing trouble in our calculations.
+Since there are no NA values, the next step
+is to see why the Shopify average order value (AOV) is so high.
+Woah!
+When we sort by ascending, you can see
+that 2 rows of data in the order_amount column have a high AOV!

 ------------------------------------------------------------------------